pyodide/pyodide/docs/development/building-packages-using-recipe.md

 libraries with Emscripten ports is here.](https://github.com/orgs/emscripten-ports/repositories?type=all)

-### Structure of a Pyodide package

-Pyodide is obtained by compiling CPython into WebAssembly.
-As such, it loads packages the same way as CPython --- it looks for relevant files `.py` and `.so` files in the directories in `sys.path`.
-When installing a package, our job is to install our `.py` and `.so` files in the right location in emscripten's virtual filesystem.

-Wheels are just zip archives, and to install them we unzip them into the `site-packages` directory.
-If there are any `.so` files, we also need to load them at install time: WebAssembly must be loaded asynchronously, but Python imports are synchronous so it is impossible to load `.so` files lazily.

 ### Rust/PyO3 Packages

 We currently build `cryptography` which is a Rust extension built with PyO3 and